docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

                 With Kubernetes, this is usually the task of the CNI (_container network interface_).

+            !!! tip "Advised approach"

-            The 2nd approach adds a little more complexity, but is usually what you'd need.
+                The _"Separate PROXY protocol ports"_ tab below introduces a little more complexity, but provides better compatibility for internal connections to DMS.

             === "Only accept connections with PROXY protocol"